November Mine Disaster Anniversaries in 2025

 1925 Trenton Coal Mine Cave-in, Trenton, Missouri — Seven miners dug their way to freedom after having been entombed for eleven hours more than 200 feet underground by a cave-in of the shaft of the Trenton Coal Mine.
 They were none the worse for their experiences.
 They had taken food into the mine with them and there was ample air supply.
 Rescue workers, who had dug feverishly at the fallen earth and rock shutting the men in, heard the click of shovels on the other side of the barrier.
 Soon the entombed miners tunneled through to the open passage.
 Source document PDF Format

 1926 Six miners were trapped by water in the Tomhicken Mine of the Lehigh Valley Coal Company in Pennsylvania on November 16, 1926.
-One man died, but five men were rescued 8 days later.
-The five rescued were Henry Kirchdoerfer, August Yensick, Michael Lorincz, John Gondera and Mike Lawrence.
-Source document 1 External Link Source document 2 PDF Format
+One man, Charles Smith, died, but five men were rescued — 8 days — later.
+The five rescued were Henry Kirchdoerfer, August Yenchick, Michael Lawrence, John Gondera and John Lorincz.
+Source document

 Mound Mine Explosion — An explosion killed 5 of the 18 men in the mine.
 Two died of burns and 3 from carbon monoxide poisoning.
 Two injured men were rescued several hours later and 11 escaped uninjured.
 Gas accumulated by the wrecking of a door, was ignited by the arcing of a trolley wheel of a locomotive.
 Coal dust was ignited, but the explosion was stopped by rock dust and water on the entries.